NaluKit/nalu-examples/README.md

 Some things are nonsens and only implemented to test the features.

 If Bart Simpson is selected from the list, the application will route to the search view.
-This is the desired behavior: see ```BartSimpsonFilter````
+This is the desired behavior: see ```BartSimpsonFilter```-class.